 The FG component of the TMDL equation addresses the requirement to account for future loadings that may occur due to population growth, changes in community infrastructure, and development.
-Specifically, this TMDL component takes into account
+Specifically, this TMDL component considers the probability that new flows from WWTF discharges may occur in the future.
+The assimilative capacity of water bodies increases as the amount of flow increases.